nicoburniske/lyrics/n0v3l_non-fiction.md

 5. ## APATH

 ```
+Living in lots fear, living in a bubble
 Living in our heads, as structures turn to rubble
 Fear in our heart, terror in the street
 Agendas in the dark, force us to compete